creatordao-project/bounty-contract/README.md

 | _addr      | address | the target address                      |
 | _requestId | uint256 | the requestId of the respective request |

-### isOpenForChoosing (CreaticlesDapp)
+### isOpenForChoosing (Dapp)

-used by CreaticlesNFT contract to determine if the specified request is not closed
+used by NFT contract to determine if the specified request is not closed

 ```
  function isOpenForChoosing(uint256 _requestId) public view returns (bool)